 In addition to representing “for-profit” commercial entities, Greg serves as “outside in-house counsel” to several 501(c)(3) not-for-profit associations and federations.
 While offering much of the same support and counsel as provided to commercial entities, He also counsels these exempt organizations in uniquely applicable matters, including anti-trust compliance, membership (exclusion and expulsion) issues, standards setting and certification - and offers training programs to assure continued education and compliance.

-In recognition of his leadership skills, Greg serves as chair of Shulman Rogers’ Employment and Labor Group, co-chairs of the Firm’s Business Litigation Practice, and serves on the Firm’s Board of Directors.
+In recognition of his leadership skills, Greg serves as chair of Shulman Rogers’ Employment and Labor Group, and co-chairs the Firm’s Business Litigation Practice.

 Representative Matters - Employment and Business Litigation